sbeaumont/od-info/README.md

 - PyYAML
 - bs4 (Beautiful Soup)

+    pip3 install flask requests jinja2 PyYAML bs4

+### Download files
+Download the whole project from here and put it somewhere on your local disk.

+### Add secrets.py file
-You'll also need to add a "secrets.py" file in the project root with contents:
+You'll also need to add a text file called "secrets.py" file in the project root with contents:

     username = (your OD username)
     password = (your OD password)